mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 **Categories can contain Direct Message conversations**

-- Click and drag Direct Messages into any category.
+- Select and drag Direct Messages into any category.
 You can also multi-select Direct Messages to drag them together as a group.

     .. image:: ../../images/sidebar_ga.gif